Maeeen/emoji-picker/README.md

 * `caret`: will place the window near the caret (cursor) position.
 * `no-activate`/`key-redir`: will not activate the window when opened, focus will not be lost when the picker is opened.
 * `key-shortcut`: will open the picker with the <kbd>Win</kbd> + <kbd>.</kbd> shortcut.
+* `back-click`: will close the picker when the user clicks outside the picker.

 Multi-platform features: